BobLiterman/Snapper_RADSeq/README.md

 #### Acquiring data
 All data for this project was downloaded from the NCBI database.
 RAD-Seq data are from the paper [Genomics overrules mitochondrial DNA, siding with morphology on a controversial case of species delimitation](https://royalsocietypublishing.org/doi/full/10.1098/rspb.2018.2924).

 We also leverage an existing genome assembly for *L. campechanus* from [Development and characterization of genomic resources for a non-model marine teleost, the red snapper (Lutjanus campechanus, Lutjanidae): Construction of a high-density linkage map, anchoring of genome contigs and comparative genomic analysis](https://pubmed.ncbi.nlm.nih.gov/32348345/).

+We use a modified implementation of the [SISRS bioinformatics pipeline](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-015-0632-y) to process the data.

 #### Step 1: Read Trimming